-- 17. This Court has jurisdiction over the subject matter of this action pursuant to 28 U.S.C. § 1332(d) because the amount in controversy for both the Nationwide Class and the Married Filers Class (as defined below) exceeds \$5,000,000 exclusive of interest and costs, there are more than 100 members of each putative class, and minimal diversity exists because a significant portion of putative class members are citizens of a state different from the citizenship of Defendant. - 18.
-This Court also has jurisdiction over the subject matter of this action pursuant to 28 U.S.C. § 1331 since this suit is brought under the laws of the United States, i.e., the Electronic Communications Privacy Act, 18 U.S.C. §§ 2510 et seq., and supplemental jurisdiction pursuant to 28 U.S.C. § 1367 over the remaining state common law and statutory claims as these state law claims are part of the same case or controversy as the federal statutory claim over which the Court has original jurisdiction. - 19.
+- 18. This Court has jurisdiction over the subject matter of this action pursuant to 28 U.S.C. § 1332(d) because the amount in controversy for both the Nationwide Class and the Nationwide Married Filing Jointly Class (as defined below) exceeds \$5,000,000 exclusive of interest and costs, there are more than 100 members of each putative class, and minimal diversity exists because a significant portion of putative class members are citizens of a state that is not one of the states of which Defendant is a citizen. - 19.
+This Court also has jurisdiction over the subject matter of this action pursuant to 28 U.S.C. § 1331 since this suit is brought under the laws of the United States, i.e., the Electronic Communications Privacy Act ("ECPA"), 18 U.S.C. §§ 2510 et seq., and supplemental jurisdiction pursuant to 28 U.S.C. § 1367 over the remaining state common law and statutory claims as these state law claims are part of the same case or controversy as the federal statutory claim over which the Court has original jurisdiction. - 20.
 This Court has personal jurisdiction over TaxAct because a substantial part of the events and conduct giving rise to Plaintiffs' claims occurred in this state.
-TaxAct offers and markets its services to California residents, including Plaintiffs, and permits customers to prepare and file California state tax returns. - 20.
-Venue is proper in the United States District Court for the Northern District of California pursuant to 28 U.S.C. §§ 1441 and 1446.
+TaxAct offers and markets its services to California residents, including Plaintiffs, and permits customers to prepare and file California state tax returns.

+21. Venue is proper in the United States District Court for the Northern District of California pursuant to 28 U.S.C. §§ 1441 and 1446.